Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

 The rasa.io platform leverages artificial intelligence to sift through your curated content and deliver a unique email newsletter for each person on your email list.
 Read more about how rasa.io works here.

 Definitely check out rasa.io if you're interested in sending a customized email newsletter and automating aspects of your email outreach.
 That said, it's important to acknowledge that email newsletter tools (including rasa.io) are hardly one-size-fits-all.
 Each business comes to the table with different needs and needs to find the best email newsletter tool to meet those needs.

 The list below includes multiple general email service providers, which do a whole lot more than send email newsletters.
 But their offerings include email newsletter templates and design tools, as well as features that help you manage your list of newsletter subscribers, all important features when managing an email newsletter.
-Use this list to help you understand your options and find the right fit.
+Use this list to help you understand your options, understand the paid plan offered by each vendor, and find the right fit.